TreeGardenDev/TreeGardenDev/README.md

 ### Vim config for rust development
 Feel free to take advantage of this and mess with it as required.

+Setup Instructions in bash folder readme

+Might end up making this an install script

 Note: The .vimrc file attached has to be moved to the active .vimrc file (I use :f ~/.vimrc but there is probably a better way.

 For Ubuntu: The default theming is really ugly with a transparent vim background so if not configured I recommend commenting the bottom line of the .vimrc file out  and setting the backgrounf to dark like this direcly above the colorscheme set: